 Method

 Study 1 analyzed the effects of social consensus using a within-subjects design.
 Participants were randomly assigned to either the low or high social consensus manipulation condition.
 Information about social consensus was presented for all four highly polarized issues.
-The primary outcome, attitude towards the highly polarized issues, was measured both before and after presentation of social consensus information.
+The primary outcome, attitude towards [topic], was measured both before and after presentation of social consensus information.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 1.

 Participants